pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

     ```

 As of today, few Ingress Controller offer full support of the gRPC protocol.
-To access `pachd` over gRPC (for example when using `pachctl` or the s3Gateway, we recommend the use of a Load Balancer instead.
+To access `pachd` over gRPC (for example, when using `pachctl` or the s3Gateway, we recommend using a Load Balancer instead.

 !!!
 Info
-    You might choose to deploy your preferred Ingress Controller (Traefik, NGINX) rather than rely on.
+    You might choose to deploy your preferred Ingress Controller (Traefik, NGINX).
 Read about the installation and configuration of [Traefik](./pach-ui-ingress/) on a cluster.

 !!!
 See "See Also"
      * Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).